MemeLens: Multilingual Multitask VLMs for Memes: Experiments

 \subsection{Training Setup}

-\paragraph{Unimodal Models.} Both text-only and image-only baselines are fine-tuned using a standard supervised learning setup.
-We use a batch size of 32, a learning rate of $3\times10^{-5}$, and a weight decay of 0.01, with no gradient accumulation.
-Models are trained for 7 epochs, with hyperparameters tuned on the development set.
-The checkpoint achieving the best development-set performance is selected for final evaluation on the test set.
+\paragraph{Unimodal models.} We fine-tune text-only and image-only baselines with standard supervised training.
+We use batch size 32, learning rate $3\times10^{-5}$, and weight decay 0.01, and train for 7 epochs.
+Hyperparameters are tuned on the development set, and we select the checkpoint with the best development performance for test evaluation.

-\paragraph{Multimodal Models.} For all multimodal models, including dataset-specific sequence classification (\texttt{seq\_cls}) with an explicit classification head and multitask multimodal generation, we adopt parameter-efficient fine-tuning using LoRA \cite{hu2021loralowrankadaptationlarge}.

-Training employs the fused AdamW optimizer with cosine learning rate scheduling and a 5\% warm-up.
-Stage~I (classification) is performed for three epochs using a learning rate of $1\times10^{-4}$, a per-device batch size of 4 across 4 GPUs (effective batch size of 16), gradient accumulation of 1, and a maximum gradient norm of 1.0.
-We fix the random seed to 42 and train under data parallelism using \texttt{bfloat16} precision.
-LoRA adapters are applied to all linear layers with rank $r{=}16$, scaling factor $\alpha{=}32$, and dropout rate 0.05, while the vision encoder and multimodal alignment modules are kept frozen.
-Model selection is based on validation loss, with evaluation conducted at the end of each epoch.

-We followed the multi-stage training optimization proposed by \citet{kmainasi-etal-2025-memeintel} for our multi-task training, first optimizing the model for label prediction and subsequently fine-tuning it jointly on label classification and explanation generation, where the explanation objective acts as an auxiliary regularizer that refines the shared representation without altering the inference-time conditioning for classification.
+\paragraph{Multimodal models.} We fine-tune all multimodal models with LoRA \citep{hu2021loralowrankadaptationlarge} and use a \textit{two-stage training} following \citet{kmainasi-etal-2025-memeintel}. \textbf{\textit{Stage~I}} (classification) optimises label prediction only. \textbf{\textit{Stage~II}} continues from the best Stage~I checkpoint and jointly optimises label prediction and explanation generation, where the explanation loss acts as an auxiliary regulariser while keeping the inference conditioning for classification unchanged.
+More details on the experimental parameters are provided in Appendix~\ref{sec_app_exp_details}.

-In explanation-based training (Stage~II), we continue training from the best Stage~I checkpoint for an additional 6 epochs in a multi-stage fashion, using a reduced learning rate of $1\times10^{-5}$ to improve training stability.

-For the \texttt{seq\_cls} baseline, we use the same training configuration, except that a separate classification head adapter is trained for each dataset for 20 epochs with a learning rate of $1\times10^{-5}$.
+For the \texttt{seq\_cls} baseline, we use the same setup, but train a dataset-specific head adapter for 20 epochs with learning rate $1\times10^{-5}$.